PeppeL-G/bagawork/docs/src/routes/(default)/documentation/component/+page.md

 The border will only be applied on the sides of the component indicated by the `sides` parameter, or all sides if no value for that parameter is provided.

-This configuration method can be called multiple times to give different sides of the component different type of borders.
+This configuration method can be called multiple times on one and the same component to give the different sides of the component different type of borders.

 The parameters:

 * `thickness` - A number indicating how thick the border should be (for more information, see :docs[Units])
-* `color` - The English name of a color the border should have, e.g. `` `blue` ``
+* `color` - A string containing the English name of a color the border should have, such as `` `blue` ``
 * `sides` - A string indicating which sides of the component the border should be added to.
 Write:
 	* `t` in the string to add it to the **T**op side
 	* `b` in the string to add it to the **B**ottom side